Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Discussion

+The presence of the exponential tail in $K_{\rm div/rot}(\Vr)$ is confirmed by numerical investigations of the rigidity percolation model and by molecular dynamics simulations of polystyrene and the LJ glass.
+The fact that the rotor of the nonaffine displacement field $K_{\rm rot}(\Vr)$ under volumetric deformation does not exhibit large-scale correlations of the form $\exp(-r/\xi)$ was confirmed numerically by all three studied systems.
+At the same time, the presence of a small power-law tail $\sim 1/r$ at large distances in the rotor correlation function has been clearly observed in $K_{\rm rot}(\Vr)$ for the LJ glass.

-For various disordered systems of arbitrary dimensionality, the heterogeneity length scale $ξ$ can be estimated from the results of molecular dynamics calculations by plotting the dependence $K_{\rm div}(\V r)$ and $K_{\rm rot}(\V r)$, while the coefficients $A$ and $B$ in Eq.~(\ref{eq:fit}) can be used as fitting parameters.
-Molecular dynamic modeling allows considering various amorphous and polymer systems, each of which can be characterized by its own non-affinity length scale $ξ$.
+For various disordered systems of arbitrary dimensionality, the heterogeneity length scale $ξ$ can be estimated from the results of molecular dynamics calculations by plotting the dependence $K_{\rm div}(\V r)$ and $K_{\rm rot}(\V r)$, while the coefficients $a$, $b_ξ$, and $b_p$ in Eqs.~(\ref{eq:fit}) and (\ref{eq:fit_rot}) can be used as fitting parameters.
+Molecular dynamics modeling allows for the consideration of various amorphous and polymer systems, each of which can be characterized by its own heterogeneity length scale $ξ$.